LewisYoul/Curriculum_Vitae/README.md

 * **Passion for Learning -** I love learning, it is one of the reasons I initially became a biologist, and the reason I chose to transition to web development.
 You can never know it all, or enough.

-* **Proactive -** During employment at The Francis Crick Institute I concieved, developed and implemented a service for tracking the microbial gut populations of laboratory mice through gene sequencing.
-This required a significant amount of self-study and collaboration with resident bioinformaticians.
+* **Proactive -** At The Francis Crick Institute I concieved, developed and implemented a service for tracking the microbial gut populations of laboratory mice through gene sequencing.
+This required significant self-study and collaboration with resident bioinformaticians.

 * **Team Player -** From working in bars, managing volunteers on a farm and being part of a small laboratory service department I appreciate the importance of, and enjoy working as part of a team.
 Efficient teamwork increases efficiency and quality of output, it's also fun!